jbaxe2/plato.crf/README.md

  the children
 * Previewing archived courses in a simplified view
   * The preview displays the content areas for the course
-  * Content areas' content can be drilled down
+  * Content areas' content can be drilled down, folder by folder
   * Linked files in the simplified view may be downloaded

 The client is still a current work-in-progress, but is now *1.0*.